mateuszwyszynski/PoseNDF/README.md

  - If you are using slurm then add "--use_slurm" and change the path on environment and machine specs in L24:L30 in data/prepare_data.py

 #### 2.3 Create  training data :
-    ./traindata.sh
+Run the bash script (if needed change to your shell):

+    bash train_data.sh

+TODO:
+Clarify these instructions:
-During training the dataloader reads file form data_dir/.
+ - During training the dataloader reads file form data_dir/.
 You can now delete the amass_raw directory.
-For all our experiments, we use the same settings as used in VPoser data preparation step.
+ - For all our experiments, we use the same settings as used in VPoser data preparation step.

 #### 3. Edit configs/<>.yaml for different experimental setup
     experiment: